parmentelat/asynciojobs/README.md

     return 10 * timeout
 ```

-We can replay the prevous scenario, adding the monitoring loop as a separate job; however we need to declare this job with `forever=True` so that the scheduler knows it does not have to wait for the monitoring loop, that will never return.
+We can replay the prevous scenario, adding the monitoring loop as a separate job.

+However, we need to declare this extra job with `forever=True`, so that the scheduler knows it **does not have to wait** for the monitoring loop, as we know in advance that it will never return.

 ```python